Nubb-Hub/portofolio/README.md

 In this page i will quick [introduce my self](#about-me) and you will see my [skills](#Skills) , [tools](#tools), [course](#course), [examample projects](#example-project) and [reference website](#reference-website)

 ## About-me
 I hold a Manual Quality Assurance (Software Tester) certification from an Indonesian institution.
 The real challenges kicked in after graduation.
 As I explored the QA world, I discovered a vast array of specializations and required skills.
 So, if anyone tells you 'manual QA doesn't need basic programming skills,' they're wrong!
 But don't worry, it's all about time, dedication, and a love for learning.
 I took the leap from Manual QA to QA Engineer through self-directed learning and skill development.
 Luckily, I found [roadmasp.sh](https://roadmap.sh/qa), a helpful guide.
-I also joined freelancing platforms like [Testlio](https://www.testlio.com) and [uTest](https://www.utest.com) to gain experience and improve my skills.
+I also joined freelancing platforms like [Testlio](https://www.testlio.com) and [uTest](https://www.utest.com) to gain experience and improve my skills trought their academy.

 ## Skills